shhoalex/revgraph/docs/gitbook-src/dl/07-optimizers.md

 # Optimizers

-An `optimizer` is a function that takes a tensor and return another tensor that's derived from the class `rc.optimizer`.
+An `optimizer` is a function that takes a tensor and returns another tensor that's derived from the class `rc.optimizer`.
 Its interface is exactly the same as the ones in
 [differentiable functions](../core/03-differentiable-functions.md).